Can I Pursue a Hernia Mesh Injury Lawsuit?

 Hernia repair surgeries are extremely common, with more than one million happening each year in the United States.
 800,000 are to repair inguinal hernias, and the remaining operations are for other types of hernias.
 There has been an increase in mesh-based hernia repairs since the 1980s, with non-mesh repairs representing less than 10% of groin hernia repair techniques as of 2000.

-If you or a family member have had hernia mesh implanted and suffered an injury as a result, it is strongly advised that you seek counsel with our hernia mesh lawyers, who are extremely experienced in hernia mesh claims and injuries.
+If you or a family member have had hernia mesh implanted and suffered an injury as a result, it is strongly advised that you seek counsel with our personal injury lawyers in Jersey City, who are extremely experienced in hernia mesh claims and injuries.
 Our legal team is are actively seeking hernia mesh settlements and filing surgical mesh lawsuits against manufacturers on behalf of patients who were injured by these potentially defective devices.
 If your surgery involved hernia mesh that has been recalled, or you are uncertain which type of surgical mesh was used in your surgery, our New Jersey hernia mesh attorneys can help you obtain that information from your surgeon or the medical facility where your surgery was performed.

 At Brady, Brady, & Reilly, LLC, we believe in holding drug and medical device manufacturers liable when their products improperly endanger the public.
 Our hernia mesh lawyers have years of experience handling mass torts litigation cases and negotiating with medical device and pharmaceutical settlement representatives.
 If you believe you have a case related to a defective hernia mesh, speak with one of our surgical mesh attorneys today by giving us a call at (201) 997- 0030.